EOEPCA/resource-registration/docs/user-guide/harvester-tutorial-part2.md

 ### Task implementation

 For our tutorial example we have two tasks to implement, the "Discovery STAC Items" and the "Process STAC Item" task.
 For simplicity we will implement both handler classes in the same Python module as shown below.
-The final Python file is located [here](https://github.com/EOEPCA/registration-harvester/blob/main/src/worker/tutorial/tasks.py).
+The full Python file is located [here](https://github.com/EOEPCA/registration-harvester/blob/main/src/worker/tutorial/tasks.py).

 ```python